- Patient Stories

 “I wanted to play basketball,” he said emphatically.
 “I wanted to play sports.
 My bone healed fine, but I couldn’t raise my foot.
 It would just dangle there.”

 While some peroneal nerve injuries heal on their own, Keegan’s injury had caused paralysis of some of the muscles in his lower leg.
 Although he went to physical therapy for weeks and wore a brace to prevent foot drop, he wanted to walk normally without a brace.
 A year after his injury, he underwent specialized surgery to release pressure on the nerve, but his foot continued to dangle.
-He then was referred to Jeffrey Johnson, MD, Professor of Orthopedic Surgery and Chief of the Foot and Ankle Service at Washington University Orthopedics.
+He then was referred to Jeffrey Johnson, MD, a foot and ankle surgeon at Washington University Orthopedics.
 Dr. Johnson is nationally recognized for using an innovative tendon transfer procedure to correct foot drop.

 Called the Bridle Procedure, it involves transferring a tendon called the posterior tibial tendon from the back of the leg to the front of the leg.
 The complex 4-step procedure weaves the transferred tendon through the middle of the leg and in between the ankle bones to the front of the leg before it is attached to the top of the foot.
 The tendon then works to stabilize the weak ankle and restore foot dorsiflexion.